9 R Interfaces

 Creating a Python plot using **R**.

 In Line 2, the command range(10) creates a sequence of integers from zero to ten.
 This is used as the first argument of plt.plot(), which specifies the plot \(x\)-coordinates.
 If \(y\) coordinates are not specified in the second argument, \(x\)-coordinates will be reused as \(y\) coordinates.
 The command 'bo' places blue filled circles at \(x\),\(y\) coordinates.
-Documentation for matplotlib.pyplot.plot() can be found here.
+Documentation for matplotlib.pyplot.plot() can be found at the matplotlib.org website.

-There are four different built-in dataset storage types in Python: lists, tuples, sets, and dictionaries (Table 9.4).
-Data storage types of Python objects can be identified with the Python function type().
+There are four major built-in dataset storage classes in Python: lists, tuples, sets, and dictionaries (Table 9.8).

 Storage type Example Entry characteristics